dheerajchand/resume_generator/docs/developer-guide.md

 ## 🎯 What This Guide Covers

 This guide is for developers who want to understand, modify, or extend the Resume Generator system.
-It covers the technical architecture, code structure, and how to make changes.
+It covers the technical architecture, code structure, systematic design system, and how to make changes.

 ## 🏗️ System Architecture